Imagine a

 Mediterranean landscapes, characterised by a long history of humanisation, have seen clear trends toward depopulation, the subsequent abandonment of many farming activities.
 This rural depopulation provides an ideal opportunity to apply the concept of rewilding.

-This site offers a unique opportunity to be part of an ecosystem restoration project, working to protect vulnerable and important native species such as the Iberian lynx, Eurasian black vulture, Griffon Vulture and Egyptian vulture, European rabbit, an ancient breed of wild horse; the Sorraia, European otter, and countless more native species of flora and fauna.
+This site offers a unique opportunity to be part of an ecosystem restoration project, working to protect vulnerable and important native species such as the Iberian lynx, Eurasian black vulture, Griffon Vulture and Egyptian vulture, European rabbit, European otter, and countless more native species of flora and fauna.

 A popular holiday destination for Gibraltar’s residents, the south of Portugal has far more to offer than just fabulous beaches and sumptuous cuisine.
 The potential for nature-based tourism will help to revive the whole area, whilst sequestering carbon, protecting vital waterways and saving threatened and endangered species.